-An air cooled chiller is a device that generates cold water to act as the means of cooling for large buildings.
-The chilled water is distributed through pipes in a building and pass through coils in air handlers, fan-coil units, or other systems.
+An air-cooled chiller is a device that generates cold water to act as the means of cooling for large buildings.
+The chilled water is distributed through pipes in a building and passes through coils in air handlers, fan-coil units, or other systems.
 Air passes across these coils where it is cooled and distributed to the building.
-Large axial fans on the air cooled chiller serve as the means to reject the heat outside of the building.
-EC fan technology allows for highly efficient operation of these fans, as well as the ability to run at reduced speeds when the chiller is not running at 100%.
+Large axial fans on the air-cooled chiller serve as the means to reject the heat outside of the building.
+EC fan technology allows for highly efficient operation of these fans as well as the ability to run at reduced speeds when the chiller is not running at 100%.
 This part-load operation of the fans is more efficient and is much quieter than 100% load.